bmc-CompBio/HPC_doc/README.md

     > module load ngs/RSEM/1.2.31

+### Private software installs - Conda

+In addition to the executables provided by the module system, you can of course install software privately, i.e. in one of your directories.
+A very convenient way for keeping private installs organized is Conda.
+If you want to create reproducible pipelines, Conda is actually preferred to modules.
+Miniconda (<https://docs.conda.io/en/latest/miniconda.html>) is the preferred package for private installation on the cluster.

 ### R

 R packages have to be installed into private repositories.
 In other words, the users are responsible for keeping track on their R libraries.
 Installation into private repositories will happen by default upon calling `install.packages`.
 Please make sure that you purge your repository if you switch R version.